Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Evaluation Setup

 \subsubsection{Recall}

-To evaluate the UAP's effects on the topic detection model's predictions, we use Recall@10.
+To compare the privacy level to a known metric, we also use Recall@10.
 To calculate it, we feed the clean input into the system and obtain a list of the top 10 topics.
-Then, we add the perturbation to the sample, feed it to the model, and calculate the percentage of topics that appear in both the clean and perturbed topics list.
-A low recall indicates that the UAP prevented the system from outputting the relevant list of topics.
+Then, we add the perturbation to the sample, feed it to the model, and calculate the percentage of topics that appear in both the clean and perturbed topic lists.
+This metric ignores the confidence threshold and the asymmetry between the Speaker and the Eavesdropper, but it is a common evaluation metric.